Radio frequency Fundamentals

 Simplified Wireless Communication Block Diagram

-The main RF system design criteria is to minimize path loss and maximize power transfer using lumped matching network.
+In conclusion, the main RF system design criteria is to minimize path loss and maximize power transfer using lumped matching network.

 Transmitter: It is an integrated RF hardware containing DAC for generating analog baseband signal, mixer for modulation, and power amplifier for over the air transmission.